 This section is for guidance over the management of the sub-level namespace, such as for countries or producer organizations that generate data in compliance with IHO product specifications.

 It is recommended that all namespace owners develop a guideline for managing their name spaces.
-Consider the following paragraphs a draft guideline that provide the starting point for implemented guidelines.
+Consider the following paragraphs as a draft guideline that provides the starting point for implemented guidelines.

 When creating source data, data producers may find it challenging to know beforehand which data model a new object will be utilized in, for example when using source databases that store objects once and utilize them multiple times.
 Similarly, it may be that a source object will be used in two or more products, using different specifications.
-In such cases the data producer may choose to assign a code in the product specification namespace using one of the following methods;
+In such cases it is recommended that the data producer assigns a code in the product specification namespace using one of the following methods:

 Assign the code of the first product the object is used in.

-Assign the code of the lowest number product the object is used in.
-(Note that if used in a lower-numbered product later, the code does not change, because object MRNs should be stable.)
+Assign the code of the lowest possible number product the object is used in.
+(Note that if the source object is used in a lower-numbered product later, the code does not change, because object MRNs should be stable.)

 Use the wildcard of “S000”.
 (Note that if the wildcard is used, it may become more difficult to assess the object for MRN preservation purposes.)

-Recommend maximum total length should be no more than 128 byte, meaning 22 bytes are set aside for the upper level name spaces (urn:mrn:iho:sØØØ:CCYY:), leaving up to 106 bytes for producer governed namespaces.
+The recommended maximum total length should be no more than 128 bytes, meaning 22 bytes are set aside for the upper level name spaces (urn:mrn:iho:sØØØ:CCYY:), leaving up to 106 bytes for producer governed namespaces.
 In an effort to reduce file sizes of products, the length of MRNs should be kept to a minimum.

 It may be advantageous for some producers to subdivide MRN IDs.
 Reasons can be that more than one office produce data in a particular domain inside one country or several contractors are granted work in producing products.
 For example, IDs can be subdivided at a national level by provinces, by projects or by topics where a specification contains several topics, such as ENC.
 It is up to the producer to specify how such sub division is done.

-The data production process should include functions to preserve MRN IDs from original source to all derived products, as far as possible.
-The process should as far as possible consider the intent of objects, if the purpose is to describe the same physical phenomenon, and the instance use the original feature as a starting point, the ID should be preserved.
+The data production process should include functions to preserve MRN IDs of scale independent features from original source to all derived products.
+The process should consider the intent of objects, if the purpose is to describe the same physical phenomenon, and the instance use the original feature as a starting point, the ID should be preserved.
 It is not necessary to preserve the MRN of scale dependent features.

-Examples of how a GUID from another domain may look among other product producer generated MRN IDs;
+Examples of how a MRN GUID from another domain may look among other product producer generated MRN IDs;

 Feature: Recommended Track